 Plus, sometimes all it takes is something minor to make a massive difference to someone else’s life.
 It does not always need to be a grand gesture.
 In fact, often it is as simple as giving up a little bit of your time to make someone else feel good, and this is something that we can all do.

 History of Make a Difference Day

-The ways to celebrate Make a Difference Day are limited only by your imagination, and your willingness to contribute your time and efforts to changing the world.
-You can start celebrating by alerting people on social media to the upcoming opportunity to make a difference, and then its time to get truly ambitious.
+The ways to celebrate Make a Difference Day are limited only by your imagination, and your willingness to contribute your time and efforts to change the world.
+You can start celebrating by alerting people on social media to the upcoming opportunity to make a difference, and then it’s time to get truly ambitious.

 Organize a food drive for your local Food Banks to help the hungry and the needy, approach businesses for donations to homeless and domestic violence shelters.
 You can even volunteer with your local blood bank or at a free clinic to help sign people in.

 There are many organizations and places that run a food bank, including churches.
 A food bank is a non-profit, charitable organization that supplies food to those that do not have enough money to purchase it.
 It is horrible to think that in the 21st-century there are still so many people who are struggling to put food on the table.
 There are many different reasons why this occurs.

 Research shows that 43 percent of those using food banks cite delays or benefit changes as the main reason why they don’t have enough money for food.
 A low income is a reason stated by 22 percent of people.
 Whatever the reason may be, it is the love and kindness of others that help families, senior citizens, and people from all walks of life all over the world.

 Food is something a lot of us take for granted, so adding an extra tin or two to our weekly grocery bill may be something you can easily afford to do, and if you can, why not do so to help others?
 This can really make a difference to someone else’s life, which is what this day is all about.

 There are hundreds of opportunities for those interested in changing the world to get involved, and dozens of organizations you contact to help you get involved.